Floorp-Projects/Floorp/browser/docs/AddressBar.rst

   UrlbarProvider {
     name; // {string} A simple name to track the provider. type; // {integer} One of UrlbarUtils.PROVIDER_TYPE.
+    sources; // {array} List of UrlbarUtils.MATCH_SOURCE, representing the
+             // data sources used by this provider.
     // The returned promise should be resolved when the provider is done
     // searching AND returning matches.
     // Each new UrlbarMatch should be passed to the AddCallback function.